-- 46.0 Internally or externally managed securities may be held by a Custodian; in such circumstances: - a.
+- 45.0 Internally or externally managed securities may be held by a Custodian; in such circumstances: - a.
 The Custodian or any Sub-Custodian employed by the Custodian (whichever actually holds the GIS securities) must be Fitch A- rated or equivalent; - b.
 Any cash held by the Custodian or any Sub-Custodian pending transactions must be properly identified as an unsecured deposit and consolidated into the PCF calculation; - c.
-The Custodian or any Sub-Custodian shall not be entitled to invest such cash in any money market fund or other product without the permission of the GIS.
-Any such investment must meet the criteria of 17.0. - 47.0 The above applies to any Custodian or Sub Custodian holding collateral on behalf of the GIS in respect of a Repo transaction.
+The Custodian or any Sub-Custodian shall not be entitled to invest such cash in any money market fund or other product without the permission of the Manager.
+Any such investment must meet the criteria of 15.0. - 46.0 The above applies to any Custodian or Sub Custodian holding collateral on behalf of the GIS in respect of a Repo transaction.
 Note 'Held in Custody' Repos where collateral is held at the borrower's custodian in the borrower's title are NOT permitted.

-CIO Discretions
+Manager Discretions

-- 48.0 The CIO may restrict the use of any counterparty for any reason related to the management of risk, including reputational risk to any Participant.
-Such restrictions may be overturned by any majority of Syndics. - 49.0 When postponing CDS-driven adjustments to exposure limits, the Group Treasury team will notify the Syndics of the CIO's decision immediately.
-Syndics will have until 12pm to

-- register concerns otherwise the decision will be implemented for that day.
-Any majority of Syndics may reverse the decision subsequently. - 50.0 All above mentioned CIO discretions may also be exercised by the GLA's statutory CFO and his deputy.
+- 47.0 The Manager may restrict the use of any counterparty for any reason related to the management of risk, including reputational risk to any Participant.
+Such restrictions may be overturned by any majority of Syndics. - 48.0 When postponing CDS-driven adjustments to exposure limits, the Manager will notify the Syndics of the decision immediately.
+Syndics will have until 12pm to register concerns otherwise the decision will be implemented for that day.
+Any majority of Syndics may reverse the decision subsequently.